🌐 Network Fix

 Check Other Devices

-This helps determine if the issue is your device or your network.
+This helps determine whether the issue is your device or your network.

 • Try another phone or laptop